-New Acas Guidance on Employment References
+Employment References: New Acas Guidance

-A reference is usually an important part of the job application process.
+Employment references are usually an important part of the job application process.
 It is an opportunity for the employer to find out vital information about the applicant and ensure they are the right fit for the job.

 Employers must ensure that the references they provide are handled consistently and that they are fair and accurate.